-Affordable Study Abroad
+Affordable Education Abroad

 - Plan a budget based on your lifestyle.
 Consider tracking your expenses for a month while here at home.
 This will help you determine how much you should budget for personal expenses while abroad.